 How Many Hours of Sun Do Chives Need?

 Ideally, chives should be exposed to 6 hours of sunlight per day.
 However, 8 hours is even better, and up to 10 should not scorch the plant unless its surrounding environment is excessively hot.
-Although they love the sun, chives are an herb that will quickly die in extreme temperatures.
+Although they love the sun, chives are an herb that will quickly die in extreme temperatures, especially without the necessary amount of water.

 - Expose your chives to a minimum of 6 hours of sun daily.